supa2/Automaton/The-led-machine.md

 Control a led via a digital pin.
 Control blink speed, pause duration and number of repeats.
 Also very useful for controlling other types of hardware asynchronously, like pulsing buzzers or relays.
+On PWM enabled pins LED brightness control is available.

 ![Led](images/led-small.jpg)